 The Foundation originally submitted the Living Shorelines project for Natural Disaster Resilience Program funding in July 2018.

-The Foundation welcomes the commitment to bringing urban waterways and habitat corridors back to health and hopes that it can be a bilateral policy commitment across Australia.
+The Foundation welcomes the commitment to the Port River project and hopes that it can become a bilateral policy commitment.